covid-at-home/covid-at-home/shopping.md

 ## Shopping list

-The standard advice is to have about 2-4 weeks of essentials like groceries and other basic household supplies in case of emergencies such as this (a global pandemic).
+The standard advice is to have about 2-4 weeks of essentials like groceries and other basic household supplies in case of emergencies such as this (a pandemic).
 Basically you want to have a surplus of what you normally have on hand, but with some emphasis on longer shelf-life foods, for sheltering in place.
-You will also want to think about some things you might not normally have on hand, namely, other supplies (e.g., fever thermometer) and personal protective equipment (PPE; e,g, mask and gloves).
+You will also want to think about some things you might not normally have on hand, namely, simple medical supplies (e.g., fever thermometer) and personal protective equipment ("PPE"; e,g, mask and gloves).

 ### Food

-Your diet will likely change due to changed food availability (e.g., fewer grocery store runs or deliveries in favor of staying home or limiting contact, no more restaurants.
+Your diet will likely change due to changed food availability (e.g., fewer grocery store runs or deliveries in favor of staying home or limiting contact; no more restaurants).
 But in most countries at this time (and probably for some time to come), you can likely still enjoy much the same sort of diverse and nutritious diet you had access to previously.
 Here are a few [suggestions and tips](/food) for keeping 2-4 weeks' worth of healthy food that you like on-hand.
 See the main page for more general advice on staying healthy food-wise.

 ### Household supplies

 Everyone and their brother has already thought to stock up on toilet paper, infamously leading to shortages and even social unrest (from organized crime to public brawling) in various places worldwide.
-Don't be that person.
-Maybe when it comes to things that you know may be in short supply due to panic buying (like toilet paper), only buy a little bit every week.
+Maybe when it comes to things you know may be in short supply due to panic buying (like toilet paper), only buy a little bit every week.
 Share with your neighbors if you have it and they don't.
 Things will be crazy throughout this crisis from time to time, but people all over the world are using the opportunity to ask the people around them what they need -- and that kind of kindness builds the strength and resilience that we all need to get through this thing together.

 That said, it probably makes sense to have a back-up of your regular household essentials.
 That means different things to different people, but common items to keep a back-up of in case of emergency include:
 - Laundry detergent.
 You can buy liquid laundry detergent to wash things in the sink or tub/shower if you don't have a washing machine.
 In a pinch (or for delicates like underwear), dish or hand soap works as well.
 Just use something; it's not a good time to go to the laundromat.